neriomo/Sistemas-Computacionales/DavidAcosta/README.md

   - Artículo 4.
 (Exploring the Natural Reaction of Young and Aged Person with Telenoid in a Real World).
   - Artículo 5.
 (MeBot a robotic platform for socially embodied presence).
   - Artículo 6.
 (Design and development of edgar - a telepresence humanoid for robot-mediated communication and social applications).
   - Artículo 7.
+(Person Following Robot with Vision-based and Sensor Fusion Tracking Algorithm).
+  - Artículo 8.
 (SEAI: Social Emotional Artificial Intelligence Based on Damasio’s Theory of Mind).

 ### Artículos